 All holders of Class A common stock and Class B common stock, including stockholders of record and stockholders who hold their shares through banks, brokers or other holders of record, may attend the Annual Meeting.
 Stockholders of record can vote in person at the Annual Meeting.
-If you are not a stockholder of record, you must obtain a proxy executed in your favor, from the record holder of your shares, such as a broker, bank or other holder of record, to be able to vote in person at the Annual Meeting.
-If you plan to attend the Annual Meeting, please bring your proxy card and photo identification.
-If your shares are held in the name of a bank, broker or other holder of record, please bring with you a letter (and a legal proxy if you wish to vote your shares) from the bank, broker or other holder of record confirming your ownership as of the record date, which is April 13, 2012.
-Failure to bring such a letter may delay your ability to attend, or may prevent you from attending, the meeting.
+If you plan to attend the Annual Meeting, you must bring your proxy card and photo identification.
+If you are a representative of a stockholder that is an entity, you must also bring evidence of your authority to represent that entity.
+If your shares are held in the name of a bank, broker or other holder of record, you must bring with you a legal proxy if you wish to vote your shares and a letter from the bank, broker or other holder of record confirming your ownership as of the record date, which is April 22, 2013.
+Failure to bring the necessary documentation may delay your ability to attend or may prevent you from attending and voting at the meeting.
 A number of stockholders may wish to speak at the meeting.
 The Board appreciates the opportunity to hear the views of stockholders.
 In fairness to all stockholders and participants at the meeting, and in the interest of an orderly and constructive meeting, rules of conduct will be enforced.
 Copies of these rules will be available at the meeting.
 Only stockholders or their valid proxy holders may address the meeting.
-Depending on the number of stockholders who wish to speak, we cannot ensure that every stockholder who wishes to speak will be able to do so for as long as they might want to hold the floor.
+Depending on the number of stockholders who wish to speak, we cannot ensure that every such stockholder will be able to do so or will be able to do so for as long as they might want to hold the floor.

 Only proposals that meet the requirements of our Amended and Restated Bylaws will be eligible for consideration at the meeting.
-This year there are no shareholder proposals that meet the criteria.
+This year there are no stockholder proposals that meet the criteria.
 Therefore, stockholder proposals raised at the meeting will not be considered during the Annual Meeting.
-Stockholders may submit proposals and other matters for consideration at the 2013 Annual Meeting as described in "STOCKHOLDER PROPOSALS FOR 2013 ANNUAL MEETING."
+Stockholders may submit proposals and other matters for consideration at the 2014 Annual Meeting as described in "STOCKHOLDER PROPOSALS AND NOMINATIONS FOR 2014 ANNUAL MEETING."

-The Annual Meeting will be held at the offices of Simpson Thacher and Bartlett LLP, 425 Lexington Avenue, New York, New York 10017, on June 7, 2012, at 9:30 a.m., local time.
+The Annual Meeting will be held at the offices of Simpson Thacher and Bartlett LLP, 425 Lexington Avenue, New York, New York 10017, on June 19, 2013, at 9:00 a.m., local time.
 If you wish to obtain directions to attend the meeting in person, you may send an e-mail to: investorrelations@evercore.com or call (212) 857-3100.